splashkit/splashkit.io/source/articles/guides/2018-05-16-networked-multiplayer-game-demo.html.md

         // Wait for a message...
         SplashKit.CheckNetworkActivity();
-        for (int i = 0; i < 10 && !con.HasMessages; i++)
+        //To prevent missing the message we detect 10 times instead of once for (int i = 0; i < 10 && !con.HasMessages; i++)
         {
             SplashKit.CheckNetworkActivity();
         }

-        if (!con.HasMessages)
+        //If there's still no message, we close the connection and throw the exception if (!con.HasMessages)
         {
             con.Close();